Redelén dos Santos

-Redelén Melo dos Santos (born 24 April 1976 in São Paulo) is a Brazilian former track and field athlete who specialised in the 110 metres hurdles.
+Redelén Melo dos Santos (born 24 April 1976) is a Brazilian former track and field athlete who specialised in the 110 metres hurdles.
 His personal best of 13.29 seconds for the event is the South American record.
 He is a two-time South American Champion in the hurdles (2003 and 2005) and also won a silver medal in 2001.

 He represented Brazil twice at both the World Championships in Athletics and the IAAF World Indoor Championships.
 He missed the 2004 Athens Olympics due to injury.
 In other competitions, he was fourth at the 2003 Pan American Games and won two silver medals at the Ibero-American Championships in Athletics.
 His time of 6.57 seconds for the seldom-held 50 metres hurdles is also a continental record mark.

 Career

 His first international medal came at the age of 24 when he was the silver medallist at the 2000 Ibero-American Championships in Athletics in Rio de Janeiro.
 He improved his personal best time to 13.59 seconds that year and took second place at the Brazilian Championships.
 He made a breakthrough at continental level the year after with a runner-up finish behind his compatriot Márcio de Souza at the 2001 South American Championships in Athletics in Manaus.
 Later in the season he was a semi-finalist in the hurdles at the 2001 Summer Universiade.
 After a low-key 2002 he competed extensively in 2003, winning his first Brazilian title in June and then taking the gold medal at the 2003 South American Championships in Athletics a week later, breaking the championship record with a personal best run of 13.45 seconds.
 In August he recorded a time of 13.48 seconds to take fourth in the final at the 2003 Pan American Games, then made his first senior global appearance at the 2003 World Championships in Athletics, where he was a semi-finalist.
 Returning to his native São Paulo, he broke Márcio de Souza's South American record in September with a time of 13.34 seconds.